60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Detection Pipeline

-We created a \texttt{process} table containing a row for each cell in our search grid, just as we did for the sources and stars.
-However each row also had columns for detection statistics that kept track of throughout the pipeline's execution.
-Metadata recording choices our algorithms automatically determined was also saved for later debugging and analysis.
+In order to efficiently distribute and manage parallel analysis processes on a multi-node compute cluster like NERSC, we utilized a \texttt{process} table.
+This table contains a row for each cell in our search grid, just as we did for the sources and stars.
+However, each row also had columns for detection statistics that we kept track of throughout the pipeline's execution.
+Metadata was also saved to record thresholds that the algorithms automatically determined, which was useful for later debugging and analysis.
 We reiterate that the cost of reading and writing to such a table from many parallel processes is not a constraining factor when each job needs to only read and write to this table once.

 The pipeline continued with a \texttt{process\_job} script selecting a job row from the \texttt{process} table that was un-started and un-finished.
-The job read in the star file for it's search cell and the associated source maps for each lightcurve file from which a source could originate within it's cell.
+The job read in the star file for its search cell and the associated source maps for each lightcurve file from which a source could originate within its cell.
 These source maps were used to find the source file locations for each source ID of a given star.
 Each source row in the source file had the object IDs of the source's objects and \texttt{zort} could use these object IDs to load all object and lightcurve data into memory.
 Throughout the pipeline we maintained a list of stars and matched that list with the list of sources associated with each of those stars.
-Our pipeline performed calculations and made cuts on objects, but our final visual inspections was done on the stars to which those objects belong.
-We therefore needed to keep track of all associations between stars, sources and objects throughout the pipeline.
+Our pipeline performed calculations and made cuts on objects, but our final visual inspection was done on the stars to which those objects belong.
+We therefore needed to keep track of all associations between stars, sources, and objects throughout the pipeline.
 All cuts described below were performed within the stars, sources and objects of each \texttt{process\_job}.